-In October 2022, the Company made its most important announcement to date, as it reported the results of its first ever NI 43-101-compliant resource estimate for the four underground deposits at Punitaqui of 6.2 million tonnes grading 1.14% Cu in indicated category along with 3.1 million tonnes grading 0.93% Cu in the inferred category.
-This resource estimate is a major milestone for the company.
-The resource estimate is based on our 2021-2022 drill program and also includes the drilling and mining data from the Cinabrio mine completed by prior operators including Glencore PLC.
+In October 2022, the Company reported the results of its inaugural NI 43-101-compliant resource estimate for the four underground deposits at Punitaqui of 6.2 million tonnes grading 1.14% Cu in indicated category along with 3.1 million tonnes grading 0.93% Cu in the inferred category.
+This resource estimate is a major milestone for the Company.
+The resource estimate is based on our 2021-2022 drill program and also includes the drilling and mining data from the Cinabrio deposit completed by prior operators including Glencore PLC.